 Consider the following tips:

-- Use the notes app on your phone to journal your thoughts.
+- Be mindful of using the notes app on your phone to enter your thoughts.

 - Write on a simple notepad or in a spiral-bound notebook.